Ejigbo: History

 Around 1835, Ejigbo came under Ibadan, when the Ibadan army moved to protect Osogbo from Ilorin invaders.
-In fact, detachments from Ejigbo assisted the Ibadan army in the Osogbo, Ijaye, Jalumi, Off, and Kiriji wars between 1840 and 1866.
+In fact, detachments from Ejigbo assisted the Ibadan army in the Osogbo, Ijaye, Jalumi, Offa, and Kiriji wars between 1840 and 1866.
 Ajayi Ogboriefon, Balogun and leader of the Ibadan army in the Jalumi war circa 1860 and 1878 was native of Ejigbo from the Akala compound.
 His mother, Alagbabi, was the daughter of an Ogiyan of Ejigbo.
 In 1934, when the then government returned to the terms of the 1893 Treaty, which recognized Ibadan's independence and gazettes of the Baale and Divisional Council of Ibadan as an Independent Native Authority, five district obas, including the Ogiyan, were made members of the divisional Council.

-The Ogiyan and council were also gazetted as subordinated to Native Authority under Ibadan for Ejigbo District Council.
+The Ogiyan of Ejigbo, the town's paramount ruler, is central to upholding the community's vibrant cultural traditions.
+This traditional leader also plays a vital role in nurturing Ejigbo's extensive ties across both English and French-speaking West African nations, particularly due to the town's significant diaspora.The Ogiyan and council were also gazetted as subordinated to Native Authority under Ibadan for Ejigbo District Council.
 Although changes were made enlarging the membership of the Council between 1937 and 1938, the five districts Obas that included the Ogiyan retained their membership of the said Divisional Native Authority.